th3fallen/time/README.md

 In need of a timepicker for a current project I made this library.
 Built with plain JavaScript and no dependencies.
 Written in ES6 and SASS.

 The library currently supports both 12 and 24 time formats.
-Module loading is support but an object named `TimePicker` is also put into the window scope when the library is loaded.

 To check out live examples and view the test runner check out http://hownowbrowncow.github.io/material-timepicker/